 “Animal-assisted therapy can significantly reduce pain, anxiety, depression, and fatigue in people with a range of health problems”

 I suspect dog owners can relate to this.
-Walking your dog each day differs significantly than just going for a walk.
-The companionship and sense of duty when walking Fido makes the trek far more enjoyable.
+Walking your dog each day differs significantly from just going for a walk.
+The companionship and sense of duty when walking Fido make the trek far more enjoyable.

 Further Research On Pet Therapy